You update and change the Guardians/Appointors for many reasons.

 Commonly you would also have a Shareholders Agreement to lock in the rules.
 If the beneficiaries getting the shares are minors then the executor(s) in mum and dad’s Wills control the shares (and therefore the assets in the Family Trust).
 They can only act in the best interests of the minor children.
 (Whether you have a 3-Generation Trust Will the position is the same.)

 All companies prepared by Legal Consolidated can be used as an Appointor of a Family Trust.
 However, you can not expose the company to anything that may make it insolvent.
 So you should not let the Appointor company operate a business.
 This is either in its own right or as a trustee.
 Because running a business is high risk.
-The company should serve no purpose other than be the Appointor (or future Appointor) of the Family Trust.
+The company should serve no purpose other than being the Appointor (or future Appointor) of the Family Trust.

-To labour the point, obviously the Appointor company should:
+To labour the point, obviously, the Appointor company should:

 The Appointor company should hold no positions.
 This is other than to be the Appointor (or Backup Appointor) of the Family Trust.